 lastest_benefits_check

-is populated with the latest completed benefits check.
-So, if the if you have not yet created any benefit checks against a patient plan, this field will be null until the benefit check that you create is complete.
 If there was a benefit check (Benefit Check A) completed against this plan (say two months ago) and you want to create a fresh benefit check (Benefit Check B), the latest_benefits_check will return Benefit Check A until Benefit Check B is complete.latest_eligibility_check

 behaves in a similar manner to the above.
 It will be null until the first eligibility check is complete and will return the latest completed eligibility check until a new one is complete.plan_eligibility_status

-is determined through a combination of thelatest_benefits_check
+is determined through a combination of the latest_benefits_check

 , whichever one was most recent